Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 There’s some overlap between them: intentionality depends on personal energy, so interventions that increase energy tend to increase intentionality too, and it’s often a judgment call whether to frame a behavior as increasing intentionality, or as focusing my attention on a specific task.

+Note: a design requirement of this overall system is that I should maintain high efficacy and high intentionality, even when I don't feel particularly inspired or excited about it.

 ##Maximize Energy

 ###Sleep